joshuagonzalezcareer-lgtm/soc-casebook/README.md

 ## Certifications

-CompTIA Security+ · ISC2 Certified in Cybersecurity (CC) · Antisyphon SOC COre Skills V3
+CompTIA Security+ · ISC2 Certified in Cybersecurity (CC) · Antisyphon SOC Core Skills V3
 ---

 *This is a personal learning lab.
 All attacks are performed against systems I own,